maliraza9/Score-Matching-CKConv/README.md

 # CSDI-CKConv Framework Implementation of Score Matching for Irregularly Sampled Time Series
 This is the github repository for CSDI-CKConv framework implementation of the Master in AI thesis at KU Leuven:

-Score Matching Generative Models for Irregularly Sampled Time Series
+Topic: Score-Matching Generative Models for Irregularly Sampled Time Series

 Link: https://drive.google.com/file/d/1GCy80GtwUmEq1RmZXYzwue9zAZxes68n/view?usp=sharing